montilab/SigRepo/README.md

 and managing biological signatures and its constituents.
 Currently, `Sigrepo` is capable of storing, searching, and retrieving signatures and its signature collections from a MySQL database of choice.
 Interest in setting-up your own `SigRepo` database?
-See <a href="">here</a> on how to initiate a MySQL database with the appropriate schema.
+See <a href="https://github.com/montilab/SigRepo_Server">here</a> for how to install a MySQL-based SigRepo server.

 In order to interact with a suite of functions in `SigRepo` package, the input data must represent an R6 object for the representation of